urakubo/lattice_dendrites/docs_src/tut1/create_spiny_dendrite.rst

    :caption: 11_create_dend.py

 4. Then, we use the CreateSurface class to generate smoothed surfaces of each object (Lines 53, 63, and 67).
-The generated triangle surfaces are required for locating surface molecules as well as visualizing simulation results.
-Each of the triangle is specified by a face that is composed of three vertices (Lines 55 and 56, respectively).
+The generated surfaces are required for locating surface molecules as well as visualizing simulation results.
+Each surface is composed of triangles that are specified by three vertices (Lines 55 and 56, respectively).
 Also, the CreateSurface class can generate the surface areas per volume.
 LD can distribute surface molecules in the voxel space, depending on the surface areas per volume (Line 56).
-We can further select the surface triangles within the areas of PSD (face_id_psd, Lines 58, 59) to distribute molecules only in this area.
+We can further select the surface triangles within the areas of PSD (face_id_psd, Lines 58, 59), to distribute molecules only in this area.

 |